boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 1. Refer [this](/site-administration/look-and-feel-settings-in-cloud-bi/create-custom-application-theme/#how-to-create-custom-application-theme) to create the application custom theme.
 2. Refer [this](/site-administration/look-and-feel-settings-in-cloud-bi/create-custom-dashboard-theme/#how-to-create-a-custom-theme-using-variables-for-dashboards) to create the dashboard custom theme.

 Similarly, customize the `Theme` for widgets in the dashboard using the provided variables per your requirements.
-Follow these steps to create a custom theme file.
+Follow these steps to create a custom theme file:

 1. Download the default `light` and `dark` files from the [Github](https://github.com/boldbi/boldbi-themestudio/releases) release page and extract them.